Embroidery and Weaving at Ushaw

 dsc_2292211660197.jpg

 The exhibition was made possible by Stanbrook Abbey, who loaned the work.
 All photographs here are included by permission of Ushaw.
 The exhibition runs until 29 June 2019.
-(There is a link for more details at the end of this post.)

 This is my pattern for a single-bed quilt ‘Copper and Gold’, which you can find here.

-Copper and Gold quilt pattern, by Amanda Jane Textiles cover
+Copper-and-Gold quilt pattern by Amanda Jane Textiles

 This is the postal address for Ushaw: Ushaw College, Co.
 Durham, DH7 9RH (although, if travelling by car with a satnav, the best postcode to use is DH7 9DW)